- Contact ARRL Advertising

 Issuance and Closing Dates

-QST is in circulation on approximately 14th of the month preceding the dated month.
-For a QST published in May, for example, the magazine goes in to circulation on approximately April 14.
+QST is in circulation on approximately the 10th of every month preceding the dated month.
+For example, a QST published in May goes into circulation on approximately April 10th.

 Closing dates: See the schedule below.